-Under the provisions of the Code, the Treasury Department is authorized and empowered to promulgate regulations implementing the intent of Congress under the Code which could affect the tax exemption and/or tax consequences of holding tax-exempt obligations, such as the Bonds.
-In addition, legislation may be introduced and enacted in the future which could change the provisions of the Code relating to the tax-exempt bonds of a state or local governmental unit, such as the Commonwealth, or the taxability of interest in general.
+Under the provisions of the Code, the Treasury Department is authorized and empowered to promulgate regulations implementing the intent of Congress under the Code which could affect the tax exemption and/or tax consequences of holding tax-exempt obligations, such as the First Series Bonds.
+In addition, legislation may be introduced and enacted in the future which could change the provisions of the Code relating to the First Series Bonds of a state or local governmental unit, such as the Commonwealth, or the taxability of interest in general.

 Proposals to alter or eliminate the exclusion of interest on tax-exempt bonds from gross income for some or all taxpayers have been made in the past and may be made again in the future.
-Future legislation, if enacted into law, or clarification of the Code may cause interest on the Bonds to be subject, directly or indirectly, to federal income taxation, or otherwise prevent Beneficial Owners from realizing the full current benefit of the tax status of such interest.
-The introduction or enactment of any such future legislation or clarification of the Code may also affect the market price for, or marketability of, the Bonds.
-PROSPECTIVE PURCHASERS OF THE BONDS SHOULD CONSULT THEIR OWN TAX ADVISERS REGARDING ANY PROPOSED FEDERAL TAX LEGISLATION, AS TO WHICH CO-BOND COUNSEL EXPRESS NO OPINION.
+Future legislation, if enacted into law, or clarification of the Code may cause interest on the First Series Bonds to be subject, directly or indirectly, to federal income taxation, or otherwise prevent Beneficial Owners from realizing the full current benefit of the tax status of such interest.
+The introduction or enactment of any such future legislation or clarification of the Code may also affect the market price for, or marketability of, the First Series Bonds.
+PROSPECTIVE PURCHASERS OF THE FIRST SERIES BONDS SHOULD CONSULT THEIR OWN TAX ADVISERS REGARDING ANY PROPOSED FEDERAL TAX LEGISLATION, AS TO WHICH BOND COUNSEL EXPRESSES NO OPINION.

-No representation is made or can be made by the Commonwealth or any other party associated with the issuance of the Bonds as to whether or not any other legislation now or hereafter introduced and enacted will be applied retroactively so as to subject interest on the Bonds to federal income taxes or so as to otherwise affect the marketability or market value of the Bonds.
+No representation is made or can be made by the Commonwealth or any other party associated with the issuance of the First Series Bonds as to whether or not any other legislation now or hereafter introduced and enacted will be applied retroactively so as to subject interest on the First Series Bonds to federal income taxes or so as to otherwise affect the marketability or market value of the First Series Bonds.